The Resistible Rise of Arturo Ui: Critical response

 Ui is a parable play, written with the aim of destroying the dangerous respect commonly felt for great killers.
 The circle described has been deliberately restricted; it is confined to the plane of state, industrialists, Junkers and petty bourgeois.
 This is enough to achieve the desired objective.
 The play does not pretend to give a complete account of the historical situation in the 1930s.

 In his 1992 study, Hitler: The Führer and the People, J. P. Stern, a professor of German literature, rejects both Arturo Ui and Chaplin's The Great Dictator, writing: "[T]he true nature of [Hitler] is trivialized and obscured rather than illuminated by the antics of Charles Chaplin and the deeply unfunny comedy of Bertolt Brecht."

 The play was listed in 1999 as No. 54 on Le Monde's 100 Books of the Century.

 In popular culture

 Lines from the play are quoted at the end of Cross of Iron, a 1977 drama war film directed by Sam Peckinpah: "Do not rejoice in his defeat, you men.
 For though the world has stood up and stopped the bastard, the bitch that bore him is in heat again".

-In the final episode of the first season of Being Human, the vampire Herrick quotes the play shortly before the werewolf George kills him, "The world was almost won by such an ape!
+In the final episode of the first season of Being Human, the vampire Herrick quotes the play shortly before the werewolf George kills him: "The world was almost won by such an ape!
 The nations put him where his kind belong.
-But don't rejoice too soon at your escape – The womb he crawled from is still going strong", mocking the heroes' hopes of stopping his plans for world domination, asserting the vampires' rise to power is inevitable.
+But don't rejoice too soon at your escape – The womb he crawled from is still going strong."
+This mocks the heroes' hopes of stopping his plans for world domination and asserts that the villains' rise to power is inevitable.